Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 local moduleName = require 'mods/modules/ModuleMath'  -- most use
 ```

-To call the `require` function, get the specified module name to use; if it is contained inside a variable, get the variable name; if not get the module name.
+To call the `require` function, <ins>get the specified module name to use<ins>; if it's contained inside a variable, get the variable name</ins>; if not get the module name.
 Add a dot `.` character followed by the function or variable name inside the Lua module file.

 Example:
 ```lua